 Products that are available over-the-counter in the UK are likely to be ineffective, and any results that you do get may be patchy.

 If you’re considering buying whitening strips, we strongly urge you to read the content below, and also advise checking out the rest of our educational content on teeth whitening.

-Our main advice is to go for professional bleaching trays instead of strips or other over-the-counter whitening products.
+Our main advice is to go for professional bleaching trays instead of strips or other over-the-counter whitening products such as strips.